instedd/cdx/README.md

 11. Create a new institution

-12. Create a new laboratory
+12. Create a new site

 13. Create a new device, choosing Genoscan model